6 Ways to Protect your Organization from a Data Breach

 3. Multi-factor Authentication and Encryption

 Hackers can breach an organization’s system or device easily.
 Enforcing multi-factor authentication and encryption security best practices makes it harder for the hacker to retrieve access.
 Encrypting emails and documents and requiring more than one form of authentication on all devices, will provide greater protection during data transfer and from attempts of stealing credentials.

 4. Conduct a Vulnerability and Gap Assessment

 The best way to minimize cyber risk is to know what areas of weakness lies in your organization.
-Conducting a vulnerability and Gap assessment allows you to see which areas need improvement to more data breach prevention to stop breaces from occurring in the future.
+Conducting a vulnerability and Gap assessment allows you to see which areas need improvement to more data breach prevention to stop breaches from occurring in the future.
 Based on qualitative and quantitative cyber controls, the final assessment report will allow your executive and IT team to see where and how you can enhance your security posture to reduce and mitigate cyber risks.